If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 2. Offer a Return/Refund or Replacement

 Suppose the delivery attempt could not be made for the package due to serious transit problems.
-In that case, you should consult the customer and offer them a refund or resend another order with a priority delivery tag.
+In that case, the customer requests a refund or replacement.
+Then you should consult the customer and offer them a refund or resend another order with a priority delivery tag.

 3. Get a route planner application